Stepbus/demo_fastapi-django-app/README.md

 ```aiignore
 http://0.0.0.0:8000/django/admin/
 ```
-This is django admin panel endpoints.
+This is the Django Admin panel endpoint.
 * Periodic tasks do not run automatically to allow you to control the process.
 * It is also convenient to run tasks through the admin panel.
 * CoinMarketCap requires an API key, which I do not have, but you can add your own key to the database.